-Why is it important to ensure the commerciality of a shareholder protection arrangement?04 December 2014
+Why is it important to ensure the commerciality of a shareholder protection arrangement?

-- If the arrangement is commercial then the payment of the premiums to maintain the policy won’t be regarded as gifts, instead they’ll be exempt transfers under S10 IHTA 84.
+- If the arrangement is commercial then the policy payments won’t be regarded as gifts, instead they’ll be exempt transfers under S10 IHTA 84.
 The settlor is generally a beneficiary under a business trust, so that the policy can potentially be assigned to them for example, if they no longer own an interest in the business.
-It’s important that the arrangement is commercial to ensure that the premiums aren’t regarded as gifts and therefore that the gift with reservation of benefit provisions aren’t invoked.
+It’s important that the arrangement is commercial to make sure that the premiums aren’t regarded as gifts and therefore that the gift with reservation of benefit provisions aren’t invoked.

 - As the business owners are creating trusts simultaneously, it’s important again that the arrangement is viewed as commercial to avoid the associated operations rules being invoked.